airspeed-velocity/asv/docs/source/writing_benchmarks.rst

 .. note::

-    When running benchmarks reliant on CUDA, the --launch-method flag should be set to 'spawn'.
+    When running benchmarks reliant on CUDA, the ``--launch-method`` flag should be set to ``spawn``.
 This prevents the child process from inheriting the CUDA context of the parent process.

 .. _setup-and-teardown: